marmelab/react-admin/Fields.md

 ```
 {% endraw %}

-See [Intl.Numberformat documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) for the `options` prop syntax.
+See [Intl.NumberFormat documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) for the `options` prop syntax.

-**Tip**: If you need more formatting options than what `Intl.Numberformat` can provide, build your own field component leveraging a third-party library like [numeral.js](http://numeraljs.com/).
+**Tip**: If you need more formatting options than what `Intl.NumberFormat` can provide, build your own field component leveraging a third-party library like [numeral.js](http://numeraljs.com/).

 **Tip**: When used in a `Show` view, the right alignment may look weird.
 Disable it by resetting the `style` attribute: